AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md

 ---
-title: Grant users administrative access to certain areas
+title: Grant Users Administrative Access to Certain Areas
 description: As an Adobe Workfront administrator, you can use an access level to grant users with a Plan license administrative access to certain areas of the system.
-author: Caroline
+author: Becky
 feature: System Setup and Administration
 role: Admin
 exl-id: 9d12895d-cf7f-41c6-a2ac-bb731770c187